YuAn-06/VPTN-pytorch/readme.md

 # How to Run

-Open `run_VPTN.py`, add the path of the debutanizer Column dataset and run:
+Open `run_VPTN.py`, add the path of the debutanizer column dataset and run:
 ```
 args.ata_path = 'xxxx'
 ```